justinishAWS/AIAssistedAutoTests/libs/tests/test-8.script.md

 ### 8. Click the first 'Trace ID'

-In the right panel, click the first link under 'Trace ID'.
+In the right panel, click the first blue hyperlink under 'Trace ID'.

 **Constraints:**
 - You MUST ensure that the link you are trying to click is a hexadecimal string